cdelker/ziamath/docs/options.rst

 Limitations
 -----------

-Not every MathML element is implemented at this time.
+While the most common features are supported, Ziamath is not a comprehensive implementation of the MathML or MathML Core specification.
-Unsupported elements and attributes inculde:
+At this time, unsupported elements and attributes inculde:

-- <mglyph>
-- <mlabeledtr>
+- Elementary Math Layout: <mstack>, <msrow>, <msline>, <mlongdiv>, etc.
-- some table alignment attributes
+- Some table alignment tags and attributes, such as borders, <mlabeledtr>, and <maligngroup>
+- Right-to-left text

+Latex support is provided by `latex2mathml <https://pypi.org/project/latex2mathml/>`_.